blattnem/graphsound/README.md

+I apologize for the oversight.
+Here's the revised README with LaTeX equations properly wrapped in `$$`.

 # Graph Eigenvalue Sound Generator

 ## Overview

-The code is a Streamlit application that generates sound and visuals based on a selected graph topology.
-It computes the adjacency matrix and eigenvalues of the graph and then uses these to produce sound and visual outputs.
-The application offers various options for graph types, audio types, and spectral representations.
+The Graph Eigenvalue Sound Generator is a specialized Streamlit application that combines graph theory with sound synthesis.
+Users select graph topologies, triggering the computation of adjacency matrices and eigenvalues, which are then used to generate both sound and visualizations.
+This interdisciplinary project encompasses graph theory, audio synthesis methodologies, and spectral representations to offer a multi-sensory experience.

 ## Requirements